 • ECOG performance status ≤ 1.

 • Histologically proven diffuse large B-cell lymphoma (DLBCL) NOS (de novo or transformed indolent NHL), high grade B-cell lymphoma with MYC and BCL2 and/or BCL6 rearrangements with DLBCL histology (double/triple-hit lymphoma [DHL/THL]), primary mediastinal (thymic) large B-cell lymphoma (PMBCL), T cell/histiocyte-rich large B-cell lymphoma (THRBCL) or follicular lymphoma grade 3B (FL3B).
 Enough tumor material must be available for confirmation by central pathology.
-If archival sample is before most recent relapse or if there is no or insufficient archival sample is available, a new tumor biopsy is mandated to confirm diagnosis.
-If the patient is refractory to first line of treatment, a tumor biopsy sample from disease diagnosis can be used if enough archival material is available.
+If archival sample is before most recent relapse or no or insufficient archival sample is available, a new tumor biopsy is mandated to confirm diagnosis.

 • Note: Subjects with secondary CNS involvement are eligible.
 Subject selection must consider clinical risk factors for severe adverse events (AEs) and alternative treatment options.
 Subjects should only be enrolled if the Investigator assesses that the potential benefit outweighs the risk for the subject.

-• Refractory disease (SD, PD, PR or CR with relapse before 3 months) or relapsed (disease (defined as CR with relapse on or after lasting at least 3 months) within but no more than 12 months), to CD20 antibody and anthracycline containing first-line therapy for disease under study.
+• Refractory (SD, PD, PR or CR with relapse before 3 months) or relapsed (CR with relapse on or after 3 months) within 12 months from CD20 antibody and anthracycline containing first-line therapy.

 • Note: The time of relapse is calculated from the date of the first disease assessment confirming a CR obtained with first-line treatment for disease under study, to the date of first assessment demonstrating a relapse.

-• [18F] fluorodeoxyglucose (FDG) positron emission tomography (PET) positive lesion per Lugano criteria at screening (Deauville score 4 or 5).
+• [18F] fluorodeoxyglucose (FDG) positron emission tomography (PET) positive lesion per Lugano criteria at screening.

 • Adequate organ function, defined as: